 The most common side effect of both chemotherapy and radiation is tiredness (fatigue).
-Even the most healthy individual are likely to be tired, and maybe even a little “foggy-” during treatment — and probably for a while afterward.
+Even the most healthy individuals are likely to be tired, and maybe even a little “foggy” during treatment — and probably afterwards as well.
 This is perfectly natural.
 Encourage the patient to relax as much as possible and cut back on events.
-When care is done, the energy will revert.
+With optimal care, energy will revert back with time.

-Many chemo medications cause headaches, muscle pains, stomach pains, or even transient nerve damage, which may lead to hands and feet burning, numbness, or tingling.
+Many chemo medications cause headaches, muscle pains, stomach pains, or even transient nerve damage, which may lead to the burning of hands and feet, numbness, or tingling.
 If this happens, your cancer hospital doctor may prescribe medicines that may be of assistance.
-Never, however, use over-the-counter or herbal medicines without Approval from your doctor, as these can interfere with chemo drugs.
+However, avoid using over-the-counter or herbal medicines without approval from your doctor, as these can interfere with chemo drugs.

-It is understood that certain forms of chemo medicines cause nausea, vomiting, loss of appetite, constipation or diarrhea.
+It is understood that certain forms of chemo medicines cause nausea, vomiting, loss of appetite, constipation, or diarrhea.
 A lot of those effects can be avoided or relieved by medicines.
-It is also normal for patients to find that when on chemo, their taste preferences shift (for example, they can’t handle certain smells).
-Gastrointestinal radiation-related symptoms tend not to be as extreme as chemo-related symptoms, particularly in patients with pelvic or abdominal radiation.
+It is also normal for patients to find that when on Chemo, their taste preferences shift (for example, they can’t handle certain smells).

 - Changes in Skin

 Chemo medicines typically cause rashes, redness, and other skin irritation.
-Radiation alone may cause similar symptoms in the treatment area, along with blisters, peeling and swelling.
-Wearing loose, soft cotton clothing may add to the discomfort.
-Your doctor can also recommend creams or ointments, or prescribe them.
+Radiation alone may cause similar symptoms in the treatment area, along with blisters, peeling, and swelling.

 - Weight Loss or Weight Gain